 Since his debut in 1991, Dr. Kesling has become one of the Soviet Union’s (now Russia) most popular American guest conductors.
 He has returned to conduct nine of the country’s top orchestras: Moscow State Academic Symphony Orchestra, Moscow Philharmonic, Moscow State Symphony Orchestra, Moscow State Chamber Orchestra, St. Petersburg State Symphony Orchestra, Orchestra of St. Petersburg Radio & Television, St. Petersburg State Symphony Orchestra Classika, St. Petersburg State Symphony Orchestra Congress, and St. Petersburg Mozarteum Chamber Orchestra.
 One of the highlights of his career came in 1992 when he conducted the Moscow State Chamber Orchestra and Bolshoi Opera Chorus in the first professionally produced performance of Handel's Messiah since the institution of Communism.

-Dr. Kesling is making his mark in Canada as well.
+Dr. Kesling has made his mark in Canada as well.
 He made his debut with the Victoria Symphony in April 2005, has logged eight appearances with the Vancouver Symphony and in May 2011 made his debut in Calgary with the Calgary Chamber Orchestra and Calgary Children’s Choir.

 Domestic orchestras conducted are the Honolulu and San Diego Symphonies, the Louisiana Philharmonic in New Orleans and the Connecticut and National Chamber Orchestras, to name a few.
 He has also guest-conducted the world famous Mormon Tabernacle Choir on a national CBS broadcast.
-He has several commercial recordings available on both the Integra Classics and Shadow Mountain labels, and conducted the feature film scores, The Silence of Speed and The Two Sisters.
+He has several commercial recordings available on both the Integra Classics and Shadow Mountain labels, and conducted the feature film scores, The Two Sisters and The Silence of Speed (GOLD MEDAL - WORLDFEST FILM FESTIVAL).

 On September 11, 2004 Maestro Kesling made his debut with the National Philharmonic in Constitution Hall, Washington, DC premiering the new Revolutionary War oratorio, A Prelude to Glory.
 In June of 2005 in Prague Dr. Kesling conducted the Czech National Orchestra Choir Respighi’s Pines of Rome and Carmina Burana, joined by the Prague Chamber Choir.
 A debut performance, an all-Mozart affair, with the Varna State Chamber Orchestra and the Varna Municipal Chorus “Morski Zvutsi” was presented in July, 2010.

 Dr. Kesling has conducted numerous All State choirs and festivals.
-He has published scholarly choral editions and compositions with a number of publishers and has penned a number of academic articles for professional journals.
-Dr. Kesling serves on the International Editorial Board for Scientific Journals International, Journal of Culture and Art and Design Review.
 He has three years of experience conducting military choirs and bands.
+Professor Kesling has published scholarly choral editions and compositions with a number of publishers and has penned a number of academic articles for professional journals.
+He is the process of completing his 800 page treatise The Voices in My Head: A Philosophical Approach to the Issues of Choral Performance.
+Dr. Kesling serves on the International Editorial Boards for Scientific Journals International, Journal of Culture, Art and Design Review, and Delos: A Journal of Translation and World Literature.
+Dr. Kesling is the Music Critic for the Florida Times-Union, Jacksonville, FL.

 Maestro Kesling’s served as a conducting coach at The International Music Academy offered by the Gustav Mahler Conservatory of Music in Vienna, Austria (May 20 – June 2, 2013).
-As a part of the Academy he conducted a public performance Spectacular Moments in Opera: Most Loved Choruses, Overtures & Arias with the Vienna Radio Orchestra and the choir from the University of Zagreb, Croatia.
-In June Dr. Kesling conducted two performances of the Brahms Tragic Overture and Ein Deutches Requiem in Verona and Vicenza, Italy with the Croatian Chamber Orchestra and choirs from Hungary, Italy and the United States.
+As a part of the Academy he conducted a public performance of Spectacular Moments in Opera: Most Loved Choruses, Overtures & Arias with the Vienna Radio Orchestra and the choir from the University of Zagreb, Croatia and Gustav Mahler Conservatory Chorus.
+In June Dr. Kesling conducted two performances of the Brahms Tragic Overture and Ein Deutsches Requiem in Verona and Vicenza, Italy with the Croatian Chamber Orchestra and choirs from Hungary, Italy and the United States.

-In recognition of these achievements Dr. Kesling was awarded The Congressional Order of Merit by the Congress of the United States of America in September 2003 and the Ronald Regan Gold Medal in November 2004.
+In recognition of his achievements Dr. Kesling was awarded The Congressional Order of Merit by the Congress of the United States of America in September 2003 and the Ronald Reagan Gold Medal in November 2004.
 In March 2006, Professor Kesling was awarded the Congressional Medal of Distinction for his contributions to the cultural life of the citizenry.
 On October 12, 2013 Dr. Kesling was inducted into Phi Mu Alpha Sinfonia, men’s fraternity of musicians, as a National Honorary Member.
 Dr. Kesling received the Spirit of Gainesville Award for the Arts by the Gainesville Sun and Gainesville Magazine on November 25, 2013.
+In October this year Dr. Kesling will receive the Distinguished Alumni Award form his undergraduate university.